Benign sleep myoclonus of infancy

 Akathisia and acute dystonic reactions may develop within minutes of drug intake (37).
 More commonly, acute dystonia occurs before akathisia, generally within hours to days of drug initiation or dose increase.
 Ninety-five percent of acute dystonic reactions occur within 4 days of drug initiation (06).

 Acute dystonic reactions are involuntary sustained muscle contractions causing an abnormal posture that usually lasts for about 20 to 30 minutes at a time and is often painful; the contractions remit and recur a variable number of times before resolving entirely (30; 13).
 The cranial and cervical muscles are most commonly involved.
 The head may be turned, flexed, or extended.
 Jaw, tongue, and muscles of facial expression may be involved in isolation or together.
 Patients with tongue involvement frequently describe it as feeling swollen, most likely the subjective sensation of involuntary tongue contractions and not the result of actual swelling (personal observation).
-Oculogyric crisis (described previously only with postencephalitic parkinsonism), in which the eyes deviate conjugately up and to 1 side, may occur in concert with other dystonic reactions or by itself.
+Oculogyric crisis (described previously only with postencephalitic parkinsonism), in which the eyes deviate conjugately up and to one side, may occur in concert with other dystonic reactions or by itself.
 Pisa syndrome is an uncommon form of dystonia that causes truncal flexion towards either side (79).
 Pure truncal flexion is called camptocormia.
 The Pisa syndrome may occur as a tardive syndrome or as an acute dystonic reaction.
 It has been observed in Parkinson disease and has been associated with several non-neuroleptic medications.

 Akathisia is more difficult to recognize (82).
 It is an inability to remain still due to a sense of inner restlessness (02).
 People are gripped by a compulsion to move, as if a "foreign force" (42) has taken over, making them unable to remain in one place.
 When seated, the patient will rock in place or change positions, often standing every few seconds, and will appear fidgety.
 While standing, the patient will typically march in place or shift weight from side to side (11).
 If observed outside of a formal evaluation, akathisic patients move continuously and find it difficult to watch television, engage in conversations, or sleep because of difficulty remaining still.
 When mild, it may be perceived by the patient or observer as anxiety (42; 27).
 It may be impossible to distinguish akathisia from psychosis when the patient is uncommunicative due to psychosis (81; 82) or dementia.
 Akathisia may persist for long periods if neuroleptics are continued (52).
 Akathisia is an uncomfortable sensation and, when severe, patients may consider it a greater problem than the psychosis being treated (personal observation).
 As a result, it is associated with higher measures of suicidality than similarly treated patients without this problem.
 Acute movement disorders induced by antiemetics and antipsychotics, when not used for psychosis, are less likely to be recognized than when antipsychotics are used for schizophrenia (85).